Language: EN

 Example of Objects in different languages

-Let’s see examples in some popular languages:
+Let’s look at examples in some popular languages:

 class Person